Skip to content

 Or create one in the dashboard: Settings → API Keys.

-2. Push your schemas
+2. Push schemas and pipelines

-koji push -s ./schemas
+koji push -d .

 3. Call the API

-curl -X POST https://api.getkoji.dev/extract/upload \
+curl -X POST https://console.getkoji.dev/api/process \

 -H "Authorization: Bearer koji_your_api_key" \